5danalfaro/AddAtendeesWithSeleniumEventbrite/readme.md

-#Add attendees to your EventBrite list
+# Add attendees to your EventBrite event

 EventBrite is a great package for managing your Ignite.
 It allows you to sell tickets (either paid or free) and check people in using their free iPhone/Android app.